Diversify Your Portfolio Through 3 Massive Types of Shopping Centers

-All of these are correct depictions of shopping centers.
-This category has much variety, as each customer base has different needs and expectations from the shopping centers they frequent.
-Each type of center has specific advantages, from enclosed malls to neighborhood centers.
-The differences between them are determined by size, location, and layout.
+All of these are accurate depictions of shopping centers.
+The category is varied, with each customer base having different needs and expectations.
+Each type has specific advantages, from enclosed malls to neighborhood centers.
+They differ by size, location, and layout.

 For investors, these differences matter, and learning the right vocabulary means knowing the difference between a good investment and a risky one.